Last Updated on

 Sponsorship based monetization is just one of the many strategies.
 There are other monetization channels one could explore.

-Turn your blog into a business that sells merchandise
+Turning a blog into a business that sells merchandise

 Create paid books/reports